qishiclub/python-for-leetcode/special-notes.md

 `nonlocal` and `global` keywords are used to declare variables in a different scope.

 - `nonlocal` is used to declare a variable in the nearest enclosing scope that is not global.
-- `global` is used to declare a variable in the global scope.
+- `global` is used to declare a variable in the global scope (which is module level).

 ### Example of `nonlocal` keyword